 L28 power!
 The lickably flawless engine bay was the work of Rob Fuller, owner of one of the Bay Area’s top Z tuners, San Jose’s Z Car Garage, who specialize in the big brake upgrades those 17s are sized for.
 You can read more about the build here on Rob’s Z-car blog and check out the gallery below for more photos.

-Perhaps feeling outdone by the plethora of JDM Skylines at the show the Z contingent had a second right-hand-drive S30 present.
+Perhaps feeling outdone by the plethora of JDM Skylines at the show the Z contingent had a second right-hand-drive S30 present, what looks like a JDM Fairlady 240Z-L.

 Just gaze upon the purity of that cockpit — the cross-stitched console, the vintage racing seats, the simple wooden-y shifter.
 Everything you need, nothing you don’t.
 It’s about driving, kids.